iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 than as an algorithm in itself and adapt the steps to consider any problem specific information that may be available.

+## What Can Dynamic Programming solve?

+Ok, it's time to recapitulate a bit.
+We started our journey looking at automata and controllable dynamics, showing how we can represent the best set of actions as those who fulfill a certain recursive relation on their value functions, called the Bellman equation.
+Then, we explored a couple ways of solving this equation through methods for finding fixed points.
+Now, a question for the reader: how much do you think those methods actually depended on the Bellman equation itself?

+If you go back to our algorithms for
+_value iteration_, _backwards induction_, or _policy iteration_,
+you will notice that the Bellman operator itself only appears in a single line.
+Furthermore, this apparition is completely encapsulated.
+The algorithms do not depend on the Bellman operator per se;
+they work because it satisfies a couple reasonable properties!

+Very well, the mathematician inside me sees something like that and starts thinking about generalizing.
+Let's see where a bit more abstraction leads us.

+Value iteration is simply Banach's fixed point in disguise.
+Hence, it is a tool capable of solving any problem described by a recursive equation where the operator is a monotone contraction.
+Similarly, we can use policy iteration whenever the operator associated with following a policy shows a monotone contraction behavior.

+Alright, this post is becoming too abstract for my taste.
+Let's dive into a couple examples to see why this generalization is cool.

-## Stochastic Dynamic Programming
+### Stochastic Dynamic Programming

 Until now, we've only dealt with deterministic processes.
-Life, on the other hand, is full of uncertainty and, as a good applied field, dynamic programming was created from its inception to deal with stochastic settings.
+Life, on the other hand, is full of uncertainty and, being a nice applied field, dynamic programming was created from its inception keeping in mind stochasticity.

-We call a state machine where the transitions $T(s, a)$ and costs $c(s, a)$ are stochastic a _Markov Decision Process_ (MDP for short).
+We call a state machine where the transitions $T(s, a)$ are stochastic a _Markov Decision Process_ (MDP for short).
-This name comes from the fact that the new state only depends on the current state and action, being independent of the process' history just like a Markov chain.
+This name comes from the fact that the new state only depends on the current state and action, being independent of the process' history;
+Just like a Markov chain.
 A usual intuition for this kind of processes is as the interaction between an actor and an environment.
-At each time step, the environment is at a state $s$ and the actor may choose among different actions $a \in \Actions(s)$ to interact with the environment.
+At each time step, the environment is at a state $s$ (which is known to the actor), and the actor may choose among different actions $a \in \Actions(s)$, each one incurring a certain cost[^sto-cost], to interact with it.
-This action affects the environment in some way that is out of reach to the actor (this stochastic / non-deterministic), changing its state to $s' = T(s, a)$ and incurring a cost of $c(s, a)$ to the actor, as illustrated in the diagram below.
+This action affects the environment in some way that is out of reach to the actor (thus stochastic / non-deterministic), changing its state to $s' = T(s, a)$.
+This is illustrated in the diagram below.

+[^sto-cost]: It is also possible to define MDPs where the cost is stochastic.
+The formulations are equivalent, and one may choose which one best models the problem at hand.

 ```dot
 digraph {